Harry Robertson (folk singer): Recordings and later life

 Following the 1969 Festival, the fourth (1970) National Folk Festival was to be held in Sydney and Robertson and his family decided to relocate there to assist with the organisation of the Festival and also to provide a wider platform for his musical performances.
-In January 1971, he recorded his LP Whale Chasing Men (Music for Pleasure Australia; re-issued by ScreenSound Australia in 2001), an album unique in concept featuring songs written about his experiences in the 20th century whaling industry with lead vocals by Robertson himself, Marian Henderson (credited as "Marion Henderson") and Alex Hood; Henderson took the lead on two tracks, "Whaling Wife" and "Norfolk Whalers", and Hood on two others, "Ballina Whalers" and "Murrumbidgee Whalers".
+In January 1971, he recorded his LP Whale Chasing Men (Music for Pleasure Australia; re-issued by ScreenSound Australia in 2001), an album unique in concept featuring songs written about his experiences in the 20th-century whaling industry with lead vocals by Robertson himself, Marian Henderson (credited as "Marion Henderson") and Alex Hood; Henderson took the lead on two tracks, "Whaling Wife" and "Norfolk Whalers", and Hood on two others, "Ballina Whalers" and "Murrumbidgee Whalers".
 Harry's song "Norfolk Whalers" from this album won the National Radio Award for Best Australian Composition of 1972.

 Over the next few years, Robertson worked with film director and producer Ken Dyer, and composed music and wrote scripts for the ABC's A Big Country series, including a 1971 program entitled The Whalers, which depicted the last remaining whaling station in Australia at Albany, Western Australia, and won the Penguin Award of the Australian Television Society as well as the Shell $2000 Award for Production ("Albany's Whalers", "The Thrill of the Hunt"); the 1972 film No Longer Alone which dealt with the 1872 construction of the Overland Telegraph Line ("Poling in the Dry", "Poling in the Wet", "The Pole"); another entitled The Sleeper Cutters which dealt with workers in the timber industry cutting sleepers for the new railway lines ("Hard Timber", "Fettling on the Line"); plus Scratching for a Living which documented the history of tin mining on the Atherton Tableland in Queensland.
 With his family, Harry subsequently moved back to Brisbane where he continued to be an important figure on the local folk music scene as well as a respected singer and composer in the wider Australian folk music movement.
-In his later years he suffered a stroke which left him unable to sing and play; he died in Brisbane on 15 May 1995, and was commemorated with a concert in his honour at the 1995 Woodford Folk Festival organised by his friends from the late 1960s onwards, Evan and Lyn Mathieson, who later took on the role of perpetuating Robertson's legacy through a re-release of Whale Chasing Men, new recordings, and an official Harry Robertson website.
+In his later years he had a stroke which left him unable to sing and play; he died in Brisbane on 15 May 1995, and was commemorated with a concert in his honour at the 1995 Woodford Folk Festival organised by his friends from the late 1960s onwards, Evan and Lyn Mathieson, who later took on the role of perpetuating Robertson's legacy through a re-release of Whale Chasing Men, new recordings, and an official Harry Robertson website.